Student Life In London – A Guide To Hoxton

 Go art spotting

-Shoreditch, which is just a stone’s throw away from Hoxton, is well-known for its beautiful street art.
+Shoreditch, just a stone’s throw away from Hoxton, is well-known for its beautiful street art.
 It changes constantly, meaning an amble around the neighbourhood will turn up new sights each time you head out.

 Read more: Student Life In London – A Guide To Vauxhall